Find Trade Colleges

 $19,416 Avg Student Debt

 Touro College ranked #18 on this year’s Best Bachelor’s Degree Trade Schools in the Middle Atlantic Region list.
-Touro is a fairly large private not-for-profit school situated in New York, New York.
-It awarded 1,354 bachelor’s degrees in 2021-2022.
+This fairly large private not-for-profit school is located in New York, New York, and it awarded 1,354 bachelor’s degrees in 2021-2022.

 Read full report on Touro College